raheekhandigitalai/WDIOStarterProject-Modified/README.md

 # CommunityCode Mobile WebDriver IO Starter Project
-This project demonstrates how to use Continuous Cloud with WebDriverIO.
+This project demonstrates how to use Continuous Cloud Testing with WebDriverIO.

 ## Run The Project
 ### Clone Starter Project